You don't need all those lights to shoot a fish.

 We prioritized the headlamps above all else, as they were our only chance at shooting a fish at night.
 And, after some trial and error, we found lights that could do the job.

-He and I stuck with that same model for years, landing countless fish with perhaps the most primitive approach anyone's ever taken to the modern bowfishing concept.
+He and I stuck with that same model for years, landing countless carp and longnose gar with perhaps the most primitive approach anyone's ever taken to the modern bowfishing concept.
 And, I promise we had more fun.

-As boats began to sport bowfishing modifications, we'd dream of the day we could afford our own.
+As fellow anglers began rigging their boats with bowfishing modifications, we began dreaming of the day we could afford our own.
 We'd calculate how many more miles we could cover, how many more fish we could see and how many new places we could try.

 Now that we're here, though, it almost seems corny.